whatisnuclear/website/waste.md

 layout: default
 title: What is Nuclear Waste?
 category: physics
-description: Find out what nuclear waste is and what can be done about it.
+description: What is nuclear waste?
 Nuclear waste is the material that nuclear fuel becomes after it is used in a reactor.
 author: Nick Touran
 image: /img/fission-chain-reaction.jpg
 ---